inverse-inc/packetfence-dhcp-forwarder/README.md

  * dhcp-forwarder-installer/nssm.exe

-You can invoke the installer creator through "C:\Program Files (x86)\NSIS\NSIS.exe"
+You can now invoke the installer creator through "C:\Program Files (x86)\NSIS\NSIS.exe"

- * Click "Compile NSI scripts", select "c:\go\src\packetfence-dhcp-forwarder\dhcp-forwarder-installer\DHCP Forwarder.nsi" and compile.
+ * Click "Compile NSI scripts"
  * Select compression level.
+ * Select "c:\go\src\packetfence-dhcp-forwarder\dhcp-forwarder-installer\DHCP Forwarder.nsi" and compile.

 You now have an installer under "c:\go\src\packetfence-dhcp-forwarder\dhcp-forwarder-installer\DHCP Forwarder installer.exe"

 Troubleshoot
 ============
-Eventlog
+Eventlogs
 --------
 The Event logs should help a lot in finding the cause the service not starting.
 Have you changed your networking card since Installation?
 Disconnected a cable disconnected?
 Had the server sleep and resumed from suspend?